 (@narellebouveng) is a travel writter and blogger from the Gold Coast.
 Here’s one of her favourite local places: ‘Tucked away from the fast pace of the city, Cougal Cascades in the Currumbin Valley blends crystalline rock pools with lush rainforest and cascading waterfalls including a natural waterslide, presenting as the perfect place to just get away.’

-is health coach, writer and blogger (@gratitude_project) from the Gold Coast.
+is health coach, essay writer and blogger (@gratitude_project) from the Gold Coast.
 This is her favourite Saturday morning activity: “Head for the hills and set off on the four-kilometre round circuit to Purling Brook Falls; meander through lush, eucalypt forest and traverse the suspension bridge before basking in the sheer beauty and power of this natural spectacle.”

 surfer, builder and founder of local charity, Save Lives Donate Organs knows how to start his day right: ‘Rise with the sun for an early morning paddle at the Spit: the permanent sand spit makes for a primo surf spot serving up empty peaks that are too good for surf-lovers to pass up.’